 Technology has played a role in Kathryn Petralia's life since her parents gave her a TRS-80 computer at age nine.
 When Rob Frohwein shared his idea for Kabbage with Kathryn, she immediately saw the value in using technology to reexamine lending.
-She believed funding decisions could be automated based on access to real-time data generated by numerous business operations rather than a lengthy, manual process.
+They founded Kabbage to automate funding decisions based on real-time data access rather than a lengthy, manual process.

-Before co-founding Kabbage, Kathryn spent nearly 15 years working with large and small companies focused on credit, payments and ecommerce.
+Before co-founding Kabbage, Kathryn spent nearly 15 years working with large and small companies focused on credit, payments and e-commerce.
 An English major (and Kabbage's resident grammar expert), Kathryn returned to her interest in technology to launch a number of successful startups.
-As someone who camped her way down the west coast to launch a commerce startup in the mid-90s, Kathryn can appreciate the lengths to which small businesses have gone to access capital.
+As someone who camped her way down the west coast to launch an e-commerce startup in the mid-90s, Kathryn can appreciate the lengths to which small businesses have gone to access capital.

 She also served as Vice President of Strategy for Revolution Money, an Internet-based credit card startup, and was a corporate development executive with CompuCredit Corporation, where she was responsible for entering new markets, developing products and establishing strategic alliances.

 Kathryn's favorite small business is Rebel Raw an Atlanta-based company that makes and delivers high-quality raw pet food.